mwydmuch/napkinXC/README.md

 - efficient online F-measure optimization (OFO) procedure,
 - hierarchical k-means clustering for tree building and other tree-building methods,
 - support for predefined hierarchies,
-- LIBLINEAR, SGD, and AdaGrad solvers for base classifiers,
+- LIBLINEAR, AdaGrad, SGD optimizers for base classifiers,
-- efficient ensembles tree-based model,
+- ensembles of PLTs and HSMs,
 - helpers to download and load data from [XML Repository](http://manikvarma.org/downloads/XC/XMLRepository.html),
-- helpers to measure performance (precision@k, recall@k, nDCG@k, propensity scored precision@k, and many more).
+- helpers to measure performance (precision@k, recall@k, nDCG@k, propensity scored precision@k, and more).

 Please note that this library is still under development and also serves as a base for experiments.
 API may not be compatible between releases and some of the experimental features may not be documented.